Prague Slavic Congress, 1848: Background

 The initiative came from Pavel Jozef Šafárik and Josip Jelačić, but was organized by Czech activists František Palacký, Karl Zapp, Karel Havlíček Borovský, and František Ladislav Rieger.

 The exact goal of the Congress was unclear even as it was beginning.
 In addition to lacking a goal, the conference planners also quarreled over the format and the agenda of the gathering.
-Perhaps this was an indication of how difficult the conference would be for the factions to come together.

 Once underway, the conference met in three sections: Poles and Ukrainians (at that time Ruthenians); South Slavs; and Czecho-Slovaks.
 The Pole-Ukrainian section contained a combination of Ruthenes, Mazurians, Greater Poles, and Lithuanians.
-Of the total 340 delegates at the Congress, the greatest number came from the Czecho-Slovak section.
-237 Czecho-Slovaks participated along with 42 South Slavs and 61 Pole-Ukrainian.
-German was the primary language used during discussions.

 During the Congress, there was debate about the role of Austria in the lives of the Slavs.
-Dr. Josef Frič argued that the “primary goal is the preservation of Austria”, adding that the Congress “only differs on the means.”
+Josef Frič argued that the "primary goal is the preservation of Austria", adding that the Congress "only differs on the means."
 This point was disputed by Ľudovít Štúr who told the Congress, “our goal is self-preservation”.
-Such a disconnect was typical of the environment of this conference.

-One important statement did come out of the conference around 10 June, when the Manifesto to the Nations of Europe was pronounced.
+Around 10 June the Manifesto to the Nations of Europe was pronounced.
 The statement was a strongly worded proclamation that demanded an end to the oppression of the Slav people.
 The Slavs did not look for any type of revenge, but they wanted to “extend a brotherly hand to all neighbouring nations who are prepared to recognize and effectively champion with us the full equality of all nations, irrespective of their political power or size”.
 This was an important development because it indicated some sort of unity among all of the Slav people of Europe.

-The Congress was cut short on 12 June because of the Prague Uprising of 1848 that erupted due to Austrian garrison in Prague opened fire on a peaceful demonstration.
+The Congress was cut short on 12 June because of the Prague Uprising of 1848 that erupted when the Austrian garrison in Prague opened fire on a peaceful demonstration.
 This later became known as the Whitsuntide events because of the timing during the Christian holiday of Pentecost.
-The delegates left in disgust and some were even arrested because of the revolutionary nature of the Congress which marked a period in the history of Austria as the Bach's absolutism (after the Interior Minister Baron Alexander von Bach).
-Among arrested was Mikhail Bakunin who became apprehended in Dresden in 1849 for his involvement in 1848 Prague events and deported to the Russian Empire.
+The delegates left in disgust and some were arrested because of the revolutionary nature of the Congress.